When to Show a Suggestion? Integrating Human Feedback in AI-Assisted Programming: Experiments

 \subsection{Model Evaluation}

-\textbf{Action Classification Metrics.} We split the telemetry dataset in a 70:10:20 split for training, validation, and testing respectively.
-Importantly, we do this split in two ways: 1) by randomly splitting over programmers so that no single programmer is shared across the 3 splits and, 2) by randomly splitting over sessions so that users in training can also be seen in testing (allowing for a weak form of personalization).
-We first compare different machine learning models to predict accepts and rejects from telemetry.
+Before we evaluate CDHF, we perform an evaluation of the programmer acceptance model $m_2(X,S)$.
+We split the telemetry dataset in a 70:10:20 split for training, validation, and testing respectively.
+Importantly, we do this split in two ways: (1) by randomly splitting over programmers so that no single programmer is shared across the three splits and, (2) by randomly splitting over sessions so that users in training can also be seen in testing to allow for personalization.

-Table \ref{tab:baselines} shows results when splitting on programmers for the model with all features.
-The best performing model is eXtreme Gradient Boosting (XGBoost) \cite{chen2015xgboost} that is able to achieve 81\% accuracy, and, more importantly, 0.774 area under the receiver operating characteristic curve (AU-ROC).
-This indicates that the model is able to distinguish between suggestions that are likely to be accepted compared to those likely to be rejected.
+\textbf{Results.} We evaluate different standard machine learning models on this task and find that the best-performing model is eXtreme Gradient Boosting (XGB) \cite{chen2015xgboost}.
+When we split across users, XGB is able to achieve 81.1\% (95\% CI 80.7-81.6 ) accuracy and, more importantly, 0.780 (95\% CI 0.775-0.786) AUC.
+In the appendix, we show metrics for different models evaluated, including deep networks \cite{mozannar2023show}.
+The results indicate that the model is able to distinguish between suggestions that are likely to be accepted versus those likely to be rejected.
 The model is also well calibrated: the expected calibration error is 0.10 \cite{naeini2015obtaining}.

-The full calibration curve can be found in the Appendix.
-When we split on sessions so that we are able to adapt to specific programmer behavior, the AU-ROC for XGBoost increases to 0.789.
-For the first stage model without any suggestion features, XGBoost achieves an AU-ROC of 0.634, a significant decrease from the full model, but nonetheless there exists some signal without the suggestion.
+We note a significant increase in AUC when we allow for personalization: including programmer ID as a feature and splitting across sessions, this leads to an AUC of 0.795 (95\% CI 0.789-0.801), a significant increase (basis of $m_2$ model).
+When we remove suggestion features from the model, the resulting model (basis of $m_1$ model) achieves an AUC of 0.631 (95\% CI 0.624-0.638).
+The time to compute the features needed for the models and performing inference on a single data point can take 10ms with a GPU and less than 1ms on a CPU when omitting embeddings, in addition to latency of sending and receiving information between server and client.
+In the appendix, we show results for different ablation of model features, sample complexity plots, and feature importance plots.